On the Support of a hypoelliptic diffusion on the Heisenberg group: Abstract

 \section{Abstract}

-A support theorem for the law of a hypoelliptic Brownian motion on the Heisenberg group $\Hei$ is proven.
+We provide an elementary proof of the support of the law of a hypoelliptic Brownian motion on the Heisenberg group $\Hei$.
 We consider a control norm associated to left-invariant vector fields on $\Hei$, and describe the support in terms of the space of finite energy horizontal curves.